-Discounted intervention acquisition costs, intervention-related costs, total costs, quality-adjusted life years (QALYs), equal value of life years (evLYs), and life years (LYs) are detailed in Table 4.7 below.
+Discounted intervention acquisition costs, intervention-related costs, total costs, quality-adjusted life years (QALYs), equal value of life years (evLYs), and life years (LYs) for the health care system perspective and modified societal perspective are detailed in Table 4.7 below.
+The modified societal perspective included caregiver utilities following an additive approach and bereavement disutilities as a family unit with 1 caregiver.
 Total costs consist of intervention acquisition costs for apitegromab and SoC treatments nusinersen and risdiplam, other intervention-related costs such as those related to markup, administration and testing, and non-intervention costs such as background health care costs.
-Over the lifetime, apitegromab added on to standard of care resulted in higher total costs of approximately \$6,600,000 at the placeholder price, and incremental gains in QALYs of approximately 0.20 compared to standard of care alone.
+Over the lifetime, apitegromab added on to standard of care resulted in higher total costs of approximately \$5,714,000 at the placeholder price, incremental gains in QALYs of approximately 0.74, and 1.94 additional life years compared to standard of care alone in the health care system perspective.
+Incorporating family utilities with 1 caregiver resulted in larger differences of 2.02 QALYs and 3.30 evLYs between the two treatments.
 Incremental cost-effectiveness ratios (incremental CE ratios) representing costs for each QALY, evLY, LY, and ≥3-point increase in HFMSE gained are detailed in Table 4.8.